 What’s the difference between personal training and group fitness classes anyway?

 If you are in group fitness classes, the instructor (usually not an experienced personal trainer) can’t watch you to make sure you are doing the exercises correctly or safely.
-He/she is just guiding you through a simple, not custom designed workout.
+He/she is just guiding you through a simple preplanned routine, not a custom designed workout for your needs, and there are certainly no allowances for your previous injuries, weak points or unique body metrics.

 Watch Out for Fake Personal Training